 Pain with prolonged standing and walking is usually a sign of muscle fatigue of the spine as well as the hip muscles.
 It is typical to complain of pain to the low back and buttocks as your muscles cannot tolerate the activity.
 An easy test to check your hip strength is to lie on your side and lift your leg up 15 times.
 If you struggle with this, you most likely have hip muscle weakness, which will cause a lot of strain to your spine.
 Most people with back pain have weakness in the gluteus and core muscles.

 The good news is that with the right physical therapy treatment plan, you can quickly treat these problem areas and prevent the pain from returning.
 There is a lot that can be done to help pain and the fastest way to relieve it is to find out the true source and treat it.
 With our years of medical training, specializing in muscles, joints and nerves, we determine where your pain is coming from.
 Then with specialized hands-on therapy, structured easy medical exercises and modalities, we can relieve your pain, get you stronger and put you on the right path to return to activities.
-Call PRO Therapy today to learn more and say goodbye to your pain.
+Contact PRO Therapy today to learn more and say goodbye to your pain.